-The authors are unaware of any drilling, sampling or recovery factor that could materially impact the accuracy and reliability of the results.
-To the extent known, the authors are also unaware of any factors that may have resulted in sample biases.
+The author is unaware of any drilling, sampling or recovery factor that could materially impact the accuracy and reliability of the results.
+To the extent known, the author is also unaware of any factors that may have resulted in sample biases.